VJakoby/pkbi/README.md

 ## ✨ Features

 - Fast indexing and search
+- Relatively "nice" indexeing = 2 requests per second.
+Can be changed to lower.
 - Smart relevance-based ranking
 - Supports GitBook, Docusaurus, web docs, and local markdown
 - Source overview on the homepage